-The Melbourne Medical School provided responses to the accreditation standards, as well as plans for future changes to its program in their submission for this reaccreditation assessment.
-Changes include those to the current program in response to evaluation and feedback, and a pedagogically driven redesign of the Program for commencement in Year 2 in 2022.
+The Melbourne Medical School provided responses to the accreditation standards, as well as plans for future changes to its program in its submission for this reaccreditation assessment.
+Changes include those to the current program in response to evaluation and feedback, and a pedagogically driven redesign of the program for commencement in Year 2 in 2022.

-The AMC reaccreditation assessment was conducted by the Team which reviewed the School's submission and the University of Melbourne Medical Students' Society (UMMSS) report.
-The AMC had planned a Team visit to the main campus in Parkville and associated clinical teaching sites in the week of 3 August 2020 but, because of the timing of the reaccreditation assessment and the very unusual circumstances of the COVID-19 pandemic, the assessment was conducted remotely, via videoconference.
+The AMC reaccreditation assessment was conducted by an AMC assessment team which reviewed the School's submission and the University of Melbourne Medical Students' Society (UMMSS) report.
+The AMC had planned a team visit to the main campus in Parkville and associated clinical teaching sites in the week of 3 August 2020 but, due to the timing of the reaccreditation assessment and the very unusual circumstances of the COVID-19 pandemic, the assessment was conducted remotely, via videoconference.